TheAresius/Differential-Evolution-for-data-fitting/README.md

 where $R$ is the Rydberg's constants and $\mu_s$, $\mu_p$, $\mu_d$ are the quantum deffects for sodium.

-Since it is quite difficult to obtain a large amount of data for each series (we tipically obtain number of data points = number of parameters) the usual fitting procedure yields very poor results.
-In order to get the most of our experimental data we adopted an alternative method.
+Since it is quite difficult to obtain a large amount of data for each series (we tipically obtain the number of data points equal to the number of parameters), the usual fitting procedure yields very poor results.
+To maximize the utility of our experimental data, we adopted an alternative method.

 By combining the equations into a coupled equation with shared parameters we can fit all parameters simultaneously.
 The criteria for combining the equations is: